 Every day we all eat food that either contribute or subtract from our health.

 Few people realise that the food we’re eating is impoverishing the soil and contributing greatly to the tragic and catastrophic loss of ecosystems and biodiversity.
 We don’t realise because most of us are far removed from the fields that were once rich in topsoil, and are now desertified.
 The cheap food industry and its agrochemicals have made a large contribution to the loss of fertile soil, and many high-profile reports have left people confused about what they should eat to be healthy.
-Recent events have led to the realisation that there are two kinds of vegan activists, which is important to acknowledge at a time when vegans are commandeered to trespass on farms, while there are potential conflict of interests around those they look up to, and confusion around what a sustainable, compassionate and ethical food system should look like.
+Recent events have led to the realisation that there are more than one type of vegan activist, which is important to acknowledge at a time when vegans are commandeered to trespass on farms, while there are potential conflict of interests around those they look up to, and confusion around what a sustainable, compassionate and ethical food system should look like.
 High-profile individuals who talk about a moral duty to “save the planet” with vegetarianism/veganism, may indeed have another agenda behind their advocacy.
 Vegan activists need to examine their personal truth, and learn to look with more discernment at what and who they are in support of, and if this negative interaction with farmers are functional channels for change.
 In the UK a contact list of around 9,000 dairy farmers was just published as part of a campaign called Project Calf.
 It’s based on a similar idea in the form of a map from Australia that released nearly 6,000 farm and business details earlier this month encouraging vegan activists to target farmers, and film them to “expose them” without breaking the law.
 Agriculture Minister David Littleproud slammed the map as anonymous farm shaming “with no real outcomes for animal welfare”.

 There have recently been rather revolutionary developments that may forever change the way we look at the dynamics behind our food system.
 Only a week after the controversial EAT-Lancet